achevuru/aws-app-mesh-examples/walkthroughs/howto-k8s-mtls-sds-based/README.md

 Selector      : k8s_sat:cluster:demo-cluster

 ```

-As we can see from the output above, we didn't register an entry to match on the `green` app.
+So, for example a K8S Pod running in namespace 'howto-k8s-mtls-sds-based' with 'default' ServiceAccount and with a pod label 'app:front' will receive  "spiffe://howto-k8s-mtls-sds-based.com/front" as SPIFFE ID.
+If it doesn't find a match with any of the registered entries then it will not issue an SVID for that workload/pod.
+We set a default TTL value of "3600" in this walk through, so the certs are automatically renewed every 1 hr.
+If you wish to change this, you can modify "default_svid_ttl" value in SPIRE Server's ConfigMap.
+Also, as we can see from the output above, we didn't register an entry to match on the `green` app.
 We will use this to illustrate how SPIRE vends out identities as well as to show how mTLS communication fails between `front` and `green` without valid certs on both ends.

 ## Step 4: Create a Mesh with mTLS enabled